Invisalign Dentist In Long Island NY 11797

 Invisalign braces are always created specifically for the patient.
 That means that everything is custom made to fit your mouth.
 Once they are applied to your teeth ,the aligners will move your teeth in the direction needed.
 Dr. Brayman will make sure that they are applying force to the right spot and in the right amount.
 The aligners get switched out on a regular basis, depending on your custom schedule, so that they keep applying pressure even after your teeth start shifting.
 You may even start to see improvements almost immediately, but it will take time for your teeth to get into their final position.

-How does Invisalign work for New York City patients?
+How does Invisalign work for patients in Long Island NY 11797?

 Each aligner in the series is formed to progressively adjust your teeth.
 You’ll wear the first aligner for 1-2 weeks, then replace it with the second aligner, which is worn for another 1-2 weeks.
 The second aligner is replaced with the third, and the process continues until you go through all the aligners.
 Each aligner is slightly different, designed to place gentle pressure so that teeth move, using a stepwise process to achieve the final result.